 At Alina Homecare, our fantastic Team of Home Helpers can help you or your loved one to continue to live safely and independently at home.
 All our Home Helpers receive excellent training via our exclusive Academy to equip them with the skills to provide the highest quality support.
 Whatever you need, our Care Teams can help.

-Who is Home Help care services for?
+Who is Home Help for?

 Home Help care services are designed for people who require extra assistance with daily activities to maintain their independence and quality of life within their home.
 Often, Home Help care services support people who are:

 As we grow older, completing daily tasks around the home and maintaining usual routines becomes more challenging.
 With Home Help for the elderly, a trained professional provides dedicated support and assistance with daily activities, enabling you or your loved one to live at home as independently as possible.
+They can help with a range of daily household tasks, prepare nutritious meals, pick up groceries and collect prescriptions – whatever’s needed to make life easier.

 Home Help is also beneficial for someone living with a condition such as dementia or Parkinson’s.
 Different conditions can impact someone’s ability to carry out daily activities around the home.
 For example, some conditions affect mobility and memory.
 Receiving Home Help means people living with a condition don’t need to worry about certain tasks and can focus on what’s important to them.

 If you or a loved one are recovering from a recent surgery, illness or hospital stay, Home Help can make life easier at home.
-Home Helpers provide support with housekeeping tasks, help maintain personal hygiene routines and provide valuable companionship to aid you or your loved one in your recovery.
+Home Helpers provide ongoing support with housekeeping tasks, help maintain personal hygiene routines and provide valuable companionship to aid you or your loved one in your recovery.

 Receiving Home Help can also take the form of Respite Care.
 This offers temporary relief for primary caregivers, who are often family members or good friends.
 It enables them to have a regular break to recharge and take time for themselves whilst ensuring continuous care for their loved one.
-This helps to prevent caregiver burnout and maintains the wellbeing of primary caregivers and the people they care for alike.
+This helps to prevent caregiver burnout and maintains the wellbeing of family caregivers and the people they care for alike.

 When should I consider Home Help?